open-quantum-safe/liboqs/CONFIGURE.md

 ### OQS_USE_CUPQC

 Can be `ON` or `OFF`.
 When `ON`, use NVIDIA's cuPQC library where able (currently just ML-KEM).
 When this option is enabled, liboqs may not run correctly on machines that lack supported GPUs.
 To download cuPQC follow the instructions at (https://developer.nvidia.com/cupqc-download/).
-Detailed descriptions of the API, requirments, and installation guide are in the cuPQC documentation (https://docs.nvidia.com/cuda/cupqc/index.html).
+Detailed descriptions of the API, requirements, and installation guide are in the cuPQC documentation (https://docs.nvidia.com/cuda/cupqc/index.html).
+While the code shipped by liboqs required to use cuPQC is licensed under Apache 2.0 the cuPQC SDK comes with its own license agreement (https://docs.nvidia.com/cuda/cupqc/license.html).

 **Default**: `OFF`